 Made in New York, New York

 Clara Louise Avery, An Exhibition of Early New York Silver, exh. cat.
-(New York: The Metropolitan Museum of Art, 1931), no. 82.
+(New York: The Metropolitan Museum of Art, New York, 1931), no. 82.

 John Marshall Phillips, “Additions to the Garvan Collection of Silver,” Bulletin of the Associates in Fine Arts at Yale University 8, no. 1 (June 1937): 1617.

 Katherine B. Hastings, “Peter Van Dyck of New York, Goldsmith, 1684-1750 part II,” Antiques 31 (June 1937): 302, fig. 14.

 V. Isabelle Miller, Silver by New York Makers, Late 17th Century to 1900, exh. cat.
 (New York: Museum of the City of New York, 1937), 33, no. 329.

 John Marshall Phillips, American Silver (New York: Chanticleer Press, 1949), pl.
 3, ill.